 Situated on the banks of the river Charente amid vine-covered countryside, Cognac is undoubtedly one of France’s most idyllic towns.
 Today it remains famous for the production of the double-distilled spirit that proudly bears its name, and upon which Cognac’s prosperity depends.
 Indeed, most visitors to Cognac head straight to the legendary Cognac houses, perhaps unwisely overlooking the town’s other attractions, namely its splendid architecture and a surfeit of delightful cafés and restaurants.

 Cognac’s history dates back to the Neolithic period.
 In essence, the Charente was a vital source of food for the surrounding populace, and it’s likely the town’s early origins were as a river settlement.
 However, after Julius Caesar conquered Gaul in 52 BC, the Charente region remained under Roman control for several centuries; Cognac was known as Condate and was an essential strategic outpost in Gaul.
-Sadly, little evidence remains from this period, although historians are satisfied that the Romans introduced vines to Cognac, as indeed they did across France.
+Sadly, little evidence remains from this period, although historians are satisfied that the Romans introduced vines to Cognac, as they did across France.

 In 406 AD, Roman control over Gaul collapsed as northern tribes such as the Vandals repeatedly attacked the Western Roman Empire.
-After the so-called Dark Ages in which the Romans left a power vacuum in Western Europe, France fell under the control of the Frankish Merovingian and Carolingian dynasties, who ruled France from the 5th to the 10th centuries.
+After the so-called Dark Ages in which the Romans left a power vacuum in Western Europe, France fell under the Frankish Merovingian and Carolingian dynasties’ control, who ruled France from the 5th to the 10th centuries.

 In the 16th century, King François l ascended the French throne; the monarch was born in Cognac’s castle in 1494, and today, the town’s main square is named after him.
 Yet despite the arrival of Italian Renaissance culture, this would prove to be a very turbulent century for France, not least during the outbreak of The Wars of Religion (1561-1598) between Huguenots (Protestants) and Catholic loyalists.